vmware/vmware-aria-operations-integration-sdk/doc/architecture.md

 ```
 /usr/local/bin/python app/adapter.py test /tmp/tmpe1iu4msr/input_pipe /tmp/tmpe1iu4msr/output_pipe
 ```

+### Adapter Container Lifecycle
+Containers are managed by the _Collector_ process that runs on a Cloud Proxy.
+A new temporary container will be started each time 'Validate Connection' is run from the Account creation dialog, and when saving a new account.
+This container will be stopped once the test is complete or the new account has been created.
+After the account/adapter instance has been created, the Collector process then creates a new container.
+This container is long-lived and tied to the specific adapter instance it was created for.

+That is, if there are three running adapter instances for a given management pack, there will also be three running containers.
+This allows isolation between adapter instances, and for simultaneous collections to occur without having to guard against race conditions, deadlocks, etc. within the adapter's collection code.

+Each container will continue to exist until or unless:
+* The adapter instance is stopped or deleted
+* The adapter instance is moved to a new collector, or migrates between collectors in a collector group
+* An unrecoverable error occurs in the container (such as exceeding the container's memory limit)

 ### Collection
 When performing a collection, test connection, definition, or get endpoints request,